publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptB/m__us_usc_t15_s1637.md

             (A) __Information in tabular format__

-            Any application to open a credit card account for any person under an open end consumer credit plan, or a solicitation to open such an account without requiring an application, that is mailed to consumers shall disclose the following information, subject to subsection (e) of this section and [section 1632(c) of this title][/us/usc/t15/s1632/c]:
+            Any application to open a credit card account for any person under an open end consumer credit plan, or a solicitation to open such an account without requiring an application, that is mailed to consumers shall disclose the following information, subject to subsection (e) and [section 1632(c) of this title][/us/usc/t15/s1632/c]:

                 (i) __Annual percentage rates__